Pricey property leaves Hong Kong families struggling to buy own home

 HONG KONG (Reuters) - When Hong Kong Chief Executive Carrie Lam officially announced a new “Starter Homes” scheme on Wednesday to help middle-class families own their first home, 27-year-old bank employee Jeffrey Chan was left unmoved.

-The combined income of Chan and his fiancee is about HK$7,000 ($897.01) short of what they need to qualify to buy a subsidized apartment under the new scheme.
+The combined income of Chan and his fiance is about HK$7,000 (£680) short of what they need to qualify to buy a subsidised apartment under the new scheme.
 They will have to continue renting for now.

 In a research note, Morgan Stanley estimates only about 170,000 households can benefit from the plan which lets in those whose monthly income fall within a narrow band of HK$26,000 to HK$34,000 per person or HK$52,000 to $68,000 per household.